Skip to content

 Unused files

-Files are reported as unused if they are in the set of project files, but not in the set of files resolved from the entry files:
+Files are reported as unused if they are in the set of project files, but not in the set of files resolved from the entry files.
+In other words, they’re calculated like so:

 unused files = project files - (entry files + resolved files)

 See entry files to see where Knip looks for entry files.
-Read on to learn how to fine-tune the sets of entry and project files.
+Read on to learn more about fine-tuning the sets of entry and project files.

 Negated patterns

 Let’s take a look at using negated patterns for entry and project files.
-If you think there are too many files in the analysis, this could be the first step in selecting the right files for the analysis.
+If you think there are too many files in the analysis, this is the first step in selecting the right files for the analysis.

 {